-Police reporting spike in sudden deaths as blistering B.C. heat wave continues | CBC News
+Police report spike in sudden deaths as blistering B.C. heat wave continues | CBC News

-Police reporting spike in sudden deaths as blistering B.C. heat wave continues
+Police report spike in sudden deaths as blistering B.C. heat wave continues

-Many of those who died in one B.C. city were seniors, RCMP say
+Vancouver police redeploying officers for emergency response after more than 65 deaths

-Police in B.C. say they've responded to more than three dozen sudden deaths since an extreme heat wave took hold, with the danger expected to continue under unrelenting heat over the next several days.
+Police in Metro Vancouver say they've responded to more than 100 sudden deaths since an extreme heat wave took hold in the province, and the danger is expected to continue in the face of unrelenting heat still in the forecast over the next several days.

+By Tuesday afternoon, Vancouver police said they had been called out to more than 65 sudden deaths since the temperature began spiking on Friday.
+Twenty of those deaths were reported on Tuesday before 1:45 p.m.
+PT — a typical day sees just three or four sudden deaths in the city.

+"Vancouver has never experienced heat like this, and sadly dozens of people are dying because of it," police spokesperson Sgt.
+Steve Addison said in a news release.

+"Our officers are stretched thin, but we're still doing everything we can to keep people safe."

+He said officers are being redeployed from the police department's investigation division to respond to the crisis, and other officers are being called in from home.

-RCMP in Burnaby, B.C., said Tuesday its officers received 25 calls for deaths since Monday alone.
-Official causes of deaths have yet to be determined, but a statement said officers believe the majority are linked to the severe weather.
+RCMP in Burnaby, B.C., said earlier Tuesday its officers received 25 calls for deaths since Monday alone.
+Official causes of death have yet to be determined, but a statement said officers believe the majority are linked to the severe weather.

 "Heat is believed to be a contributing factor in the majority of the deaths.
 Many of the deceased have been seniors," Cpl.
 Mike Kalanj wrote in a statement from Burnaby.